Mulhouse: Road

 Motorway A36 is the main axis connecting the city with the west of the country, to cities such as Dijon, Paris and Lyon.
 The A35 is the main north–south axis, connecting cities such as Strasbourg and Basel.

 Sports

 Mulhouse is one of the nation's hubs for women's volleyball.
 ASPTT Mulhouse won multiple titles at the National level.
 The team plays its home games at the Palais des Sports.

+Additionally, FC Mulhouse Basket is based in Mulhouse.